ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 [GitHub Documentation](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/about-monitoring-and-troubleshooting) gives an overview about monitoring and troubleshooting options available for GitHub Actions.

-Steps below guide through the analysis for VHT Basic example.
+Steps below guide through the analysis for VHT GetStarted example.

 - Observe the three CI jobs executed in the selected CI workflow as shown in the _Jobs_ area on the left side.
   - **ci_test** job executes the CI pipeline without doing any analysis of unit test results.
 It is considered as successful (green circle) when the CI pipeline was executed fully to the end.
   - **badge** job generates [GitHub badges](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/adding-a-workflow-status-badge) for the _README.md_ file to make the CI workflow status easily visible.
 The _badge_ job is shown as successful when badge generation worked correctly.
   - **Test results** job analyses actual results of the unit test execution in the CI.
 Green checkmark indicates that all executed tests pass.
   .
-  By default it appears as follows:<br>
+  By default the execution result of three CI jobs defined in this GetStarted example appears as follows:<br>
 ![GitHub Actions workflow jobs ](images/basic_gh_workflow_jobs_default.png)
 - In the _Artifacts_ area click on _results_ to download an archive file with additional details about the test run.
 It contains:
   - <i>basic.axf</i> binary image that was built and tested in the CI run.